American Forces Network: World War II

-The U.S. Army began broadcasting from London during World War II, using equipment and studio facilities borrowed from the British Broadcasting Corporation (BBC).
+The original AFN - present day AFN Europe - began broadcasting from London during World War II, using equipment and studio facilities borrowed from the British Broadcasting Corporation (BBC).

 The first transmission to U.S. troops began at 5:45 p.m.
-4 July 1943, and included less than five hours of recorded shows, a BBC News and sports broadcast.
-That day, Corporal Syl Binkin became the first U.S. military broadcaster heard over the air.
+4 July 1943, and included less than five hours of recorded shows, including a BBC News and sports broadcast.
+That day, T5 Syl Binkin became the first U.S. military broadcaster heard over the air.
 The signal was sent from London via telephone lines to five regional transmitters to reach U.S. troops in the United Kingdom as they made preparations for the invasion of Nazi-occupied Europe.

 Fearing competition for civilian audiences, the BBC initially tried to impose restrictions on AFN broadcasts within Britain (transmissions were allowed only from American bases outside London and were limited to 50 watts of transmission power) and a minimum quota of British produced programming had to be carried.
 Nevertheless, AFN programs were widely enjoyed by the British civilian listeners who could receive them, and once AFN operations transferred to continental Europe (shortly after D-Day) AFN was able to broadcast with little restriction with programs available to civilian audiences across most of Europe, (including Britain), after dark.

 As D-Day approached, the network joined with the BBC and the Canadian Broadcasting Corporation to develop programs especially for the Allied Expeditionary Forces.
 Mobile stations, complete with personnel, broadcasting equipment and a record library, were deployed to broadcast music and news to troops in the field.
 The mobile stations reported on front-line activities and fed the news reports back to studio locations in London.

-Although the network's administrative headquarters remained in London, its operational headquarters soon moved to AFN Paris.
+Although the network's administrative headquarters remained in London, its operational headquarters soon moved to Paris.

 As Allied forces continued to push German troops back into their homeland, AFN moved east as well.
 The liberation of most of Western Europe saw AFN stations serving the forces liberating Biarritz, Cannes, Le Havre, Marseille, Nice, Paris and Reims.

-During the period between 1943 and 1949 the AFN also broadcast programs developed through a collaboration of the Department of State's Office of the Coordinator of Inter-American Affairs and the CBS network while supporting America's cultural diplomacy initiatives.
+During the period between 1943 and 1949 the AFN also broadcast programs developed through a collaboration of the Department of State's Office of the Coordinator of Inter-American Affairs and CBS's La Cadena de las Americas network while supporting America's cultural diplomacy initiatives.
 Included among the programs was Viva America which showcased leading musical talents from both North and South America and was transmitted for the benefit of armed forces throughout Europe and to South America over CBS's short wave network "La Cadena de Las Americas".